anumat13/project-packer-nginx-ami/README.md

 8. **Update and Maintain**: Keep your Packer configuration and provisioning scripts up to date with any changes in your infrastructure or software requirements.
 Regularly review and update the AMIs to incorporate security patches and updates.

-### Conclusion
+### Basic Packer Commands

+- `packer validate aws-ubuntu-ami.pkr.hcl`: Validates the syntax of the Packer configuration file.
+- `packer build aws-ubuntu-ami.pkr.hcl`: Builds the AMI using the specified Packer configuration file.
+- `packer inspect aws-ubuntu-ami.pkr.hcl`: Shows the full configuration of the Packer template in JSON format.
+- `packer console`: Opens an interactive console for testing HCL expressions.

-Following these steps, you can create a custom Ubuntu AMI with Nginx preinstalled and firewall rules applied using Packer.
+Following these steps and using the basic Packer commands, you can create a custom Ubuntu AMI with Nginx preinstalled and firewall rules applied efficiently.